Skip to main content

 311 Service Requests

-A fictional civic engagement tool showing how residents could report municipal issues and track their resolution.
-All names, addresses, and requests are made up.
+A civic engagement tool showing how residents can report municipal issues and track their resolution from a single dashboard.

 10